 Iron overdose is dangerous and can be life-threatening in children, infants and toddlers requiring immediate attention.

 Symptoms of iron overdose

 Early signs and symptoms include nausea, vomiting, abdominal pain and diarrhoea.
 The vomit and stools may be grey or black.
 In mild cases early features improve but in more serious cases there may be evidence of hypoperfusion (cool peripheries and hypotension), metabolic acidosis and systemic toxicity.
-In serious cases there can be recurrence of vomiting and gastrointestinal bleeding, 12 hours after ingestion.
+In serious cases there can be recurrence of vomiting and gastrointestinal bleeding, up to 12 hours after ingestion.
 Shock can result from hypovolaemia or direct cardiotoxicity.
 Evidence of hepatocellular necrosis appears at this stage with jaundice, bleeding, hypoglycaemia, encephalopathy and positive anion gap metabolic acidosis.
 Poor tissue perfusion may lead to renal failure.
 Rarely, gastric scarring causing stricture or pyloric stenosis (alone or in combination) may lead to partial or complete bowel obstruction 2-5 weeks after ingestion.

 Ingestion of 20 mg/kg elemental iron is potentially toxic and 200-250 mg/kg is potentially fatal.
 No single method of assessment is entirely satisfactory - clinical features as well as laboratory analysis must be taken into account.
 Serum iron levels measured at about 4 hours after ingestion is the best laboratory measure of severity.